 What Do You Own?
 What Do You Owe?
 Organize Your Finances

-Divorce, as crudely as thing may sound, is a business transaction.
+Divorce, as crudely as things may sound, is a business transaction.
 It entails the separation of your community assets and debts, and it’s important to start figuring out this information sooner rather than later.
-The assets you brought into the marriage will leave with you for the most part, but almost everything either of you have earned, bought, or obtained during the marriage has to be divided.
+The assets you brought into the marriage will leave with you for the most part, but almost everything either of you has earned, bought, or obtained during the marriage has to be divided.
 Debts are also divided when you file for divorce.
 Debts entered into during marriage must be split—half and half in California as a community property state.
 Make a list of all your significant assets as well as your debts and assign them accurate values so that you’re working from a helpful spreadsheet.
-This is a serious, significant and scary step that people need to do early on.
+This is a serious, significant, and scary step that people need to do early on.

 Your Kids Matter Most

 If you have children, custody is an emotional and difficult issue.
 Learn about legal and physical custody and think about what arrangement would be best for your children.
-What you want and what would benefit them most may not be the same thing.
+What you want and what would benefit the most may not be the same thing.
 Remember to keep their interest in mind with every action you take, and starting making an effort to begin co-parenting with your spouse.
 This may be very challenging, frustrating, and upsetting but the work you put in now can do so much to protect your children during this time.

 Understand Early On That Winning Doesn’t Matter – Mediate Your Divorce Whenever Possible